chanux/blog/content/post/sayura-on-android.md

 makes modern web app deployment a breeze.
 And most importantly,  it gives you a nice, short URL.

-So I just tried vercel, which turned out to be an excellent experience and got my nice url.
+So I just tried Vercel, which turned out to be an excellent experience and got my nice url.
 Proud of this achievement, I shared this on Twitter and went on with my life.
 I didn't expect the many replies pointing out that my beloved hobby project is broken.